emfreak22/Installing-jenkins-on-ununtu/README.md

-# Installing-jenkins-on-ununtu
+# Installing-Jenkins-On_Ubuntu
-Installatiojn of jenkins on ubuntu
+Installation of jenkins on ubuntu